USS Pampanito Bofors 40mm Gun Replacement

 The bolts on the HI gun were particularly hard to remove.
 This was not delicate fine art conservation work in most cases.
 We could not save the parts without sacrificing a lot of the fastenings.
 First we removed the paint as much as we could.
 It is easy to underestimate the holding power of old paint and rust.
 We used scrapers, wire brushes, files, dental picks, plastic abrasive wheels, wire wheels, fiber glass brushes, and on some removed assemblies sand blasting.
 Near the end of the project we discovered Evapo-Rust and soaked some of the mechanically cleaned assemblies to remove inaccessible rust.
 The welded ones then had as much of the weldment broken off as possible with cold chisels.
 Sometimes that was all that was needed, but in most cases we then used an angle grinder, die grinder, and hand files on the weldment.
-In a few cases we used air-arc gouging to remove the weldment, it is fast, but this also causes collateral damage so it was not our first choice.
+In a few cases we used air-arc gouging to remove the weldment, this is fast, but this also causes collateral damage.

 They were then soaked with penetrating oil.
 We found soaking over time made a big difference.
 We gently tapped them straight down with a hammer.
 We applied manual socket wrenches, and sometimes air impact wrenches if the heads were in decent shape.
 If they did not come out, we then heated them red hot, let them cool, soaked in penetrating oil and tried again.
 This is really helpful, but it changes the characteristics of the metal (softer in most cases.)
 Repeat above as needed.
 If the heads were eroded or not enough was left after removing the weldment we tried special damaged head removal sockets followed by locking pliers.
 At this point, if we had not sheared the bolt off already there was usually not enough head left to grab.
 With no head, we ground the top flat, punched, drill it out with a left hand drill, and used a screw extractor.
-In a few cases we drilled the fasting out close to its inside diameter and picked out the last bits of thread.
+In a few cases we drilled the fastening out close to its inside diameter and picked out the last bits of thread.
 This mostly worked without damaging the attached parts other than when we used heat.
+We tried welding a nut on a broken tap, but did not get it right, others use this technique a lot.
 We used a lot of heat getting these guns apart, it is good that no one will ever try to fire them because some of these parts might just self-destruct.

 Stuck nuts were very similar to the the bolts above (remove paint, rust, penetrating oil, heat if needed...)
 We did not have a nut splitter, but we did break some off with a cold chisel.
 We learned a neat trick that worked a few times.
 Hit the nut on opposite sides with two hammers at the same time.
 It causes the nut to become a tiny bit oblong and sometimes frees it up.